Nuitka/Nuitka/README.rst

       You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to implementation details of it.

-      On Windows, for Python not installed system-wide and acceleration mode, you need to copy the ``PythonXX.DLL`` alongside it, something Nuitka does automatically.

    .. admonition:: It **cannot be** from Windows app store